edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0012-DeviceService-Filters.md

 ### Proposed

-- design for Hanoi
+- design (initially) for Hanoi - but now being considered for Ireland
-- implementation for Ireland
+- implementation TBD (desired feature targeted for Ireland or Jakarata)

 ## Context

 In EdgeX today, sensor/device data collected can be "filtered" by [application services](../../../microservices/application/ApplicationServices.md) before being exported or sent to some [north side](../../../general/Definitions.md#south-and-north-side) application or system.
-Built-in application service functions (available through the app services SDK) allow EdgeX event/reading objects to be filtered by device name or by device resource name.
+Built-in application service functions (available through the app services SDK) allow EdgeX event/reading objects to be filtered by device name or by device ResourceName.
 That is, event/readings can be filtered by:

 - which device sent the event/reading (as determined by the Event device property).
-- the classification or origin (such as temperature or humidity) of data produced by the device as determined by the Reading's name property (which used to be the value descriptor and now refers to the device resource name).
+- the classification or origin (such as temperature or humidity) of data produced by the device as determined by the Reading's name property (which used to be the value descriptor and now refers to the device ResourceName).

 ### Two Levels of Device Service Filtering

 There are potentially two places where "filtering" in a device service could be useful.

 - One (Sensor Data Filter) - after the device service has communicated with the sensor or device to get sensor values (but before the service creates `Event/Reading` objects and pushes those to core data).
 A sensor data filter would allow the device service to essentially ignore some of the raw sensed data.
 This would allow for some device service optimization in that the device service would not have perform type transformations and creation of event/reading objects if the data can be eliminated at this early stage.
 This first level filtering would, **if put in place**, likely occur in code associated with the read command gets done by the `ProtocolDriver`.
-- Two (Reading Filter) - after the sensor data has been collected and read and put into `Event/Reading` objects, there is a desire to filter some of the `Readings` based on the `Reading` values or `Reading` name (which is the device resource name and formerly the value descriptor name) or some combination of value and name.
+- Two (Reading Filter) - after the sensor data has been collected and read and put into `Event/Reading` objects, there is a desire to filter some of the `Readings` based on the `Reading` values or `Reading` name (which is the device ResourceName) or some combination of value and name.

 At this time, **this design only addresses the need for the second filter (Reading Filter)**.
 At the time of this writing, no applicable use case has yet to be defined to warrant the Sensor Data Filter.